j-easy/easy-batch/src/main/resources/README.txt

     - Products statistics : An example of how to use CB4J to read a CSV file containing products data and calculate statistics about prices

-1- Build CB4J tutorials:
+1- Build examples:
 ------------------------

-To build examples, run the following commands from the distribution's root directory:
+To build CB4J examples, run the following commands from the distribution's root directory:

  $>cd src
  $>mvn install